Loganv14/movie-data-analysis/README.md

 # movie-data-analysis
 Analysis of various movie attributes compared to revenue.

-Assembled in a Jupyter Notebook.
+Assembled in a Jupyter Notebook (also provided in HTML format).